thoughtbot/administrate/docs/customizing_dashboards.md

 ```

 The template path is derived from the class name of the field and falls back sequentially to its ancestor classes.
-For example, the path lookup order for a `BelongsTo` field is as follows:
+For example, the path lookup order for the example above is as follows:

 ```
 fields/belongs_to/looks/customer_card/